Maximum Sum-Rank Distance Codes over Finite Chain Rings: Applications

 \subsection{Physical-Layer Multishot Network Coding}

 Linear network coding \cite{linearnetwork} permits maximum information flow from a source to several sinks (\textit{multicast}) in one use of the network (a \textit{single shot}).
 In such a communication scenario, MRD codes can correct a given number of link errors and packet erasures with the maximum possible information rate, without knowledge and independently of the transfer matrix or topology of the network (\textit{universal error correction}), see \cite{errors-network, error-control}.
 In the case of a number $ \ell $ of uses of the network (\textit{multishot Network Coding}), the minimum sum-rank distance of the code determines how many link errors and packet erasures the code can correct in total throughout the $ \ell $ shots of the network, without knowledge and independently of the transfer matrices and network topology \cite{multishot}.
-MSRD codes, in particular linearized Reed-Solomon codes, over finite fields were used in this scenario in \cite{secure-multishot}.
+MSRD codes, in particular linearized Reed--Solomon codes, over finite fields were used in this scenario in \cite{secure-multishot}.

 In \cite{feng1}, a similar model was developed for physical-layer Network Coding, where the network code lies in some constellation (a subset of the complex numbers), which may be identified with finite principal ideal rings of the form $ \mathbb{Z}[i] / (q) $, for a positive integer $ q $.
-Such rings are finite chain rings if $ q = p^r $, for a prime $ p $ and a positive integer $ r $, and they are finite chain rings if $ p = 2 $, i.e., $ q=2^r $, see the Introduction.
+Such rings are finite chain rings if $ q = 2^r $ and $ r $ is a positive integer, see the introduction.